vegabs/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hello 😊 It's Gabriela Vega, an Electrical Engineering undergrad.
-I’m interested in the interseccion of **technology + design** in the research areas of Human-Computer Interaction, wearables, AR/VR, IoT and Computer Vision for human augmentation and well-being.\
-\
-Currently, I’m an Intern at [Emphatic Computing Lab — University of Auckland](http://empathiccomputing.org/team/gabriela-vega/) and I'm a former Visiting Undergrad Researcher at the [Interactive Organisms Lab — UC Davis](http://iolab.ucdavis.edu/people.html), advised by [Katia Vega](https://scholar.google.com/citations?user=No4mGbsAAAAJ&hl=es) working on wearable computing and HCI.
+Hello 😊 I’m Gabriela Vega, a Master’s student in Media Informatics at Saarland University in Germany and a research assistant in the [Sensorimotor Interaction Group at the Max Planck Institute for Informatics](https://sensint.mpi-inf.mpg.de/), where I work on haptics and agency.
+Previously, I collaborated with Audrey Girouard and Karen Cochrane at [Carleton University](https://cil.csit.carleton.ca/), and with Katia Vega at [UC Davis](https://iolab.ucdavis.edu/).

-I love to watch sci-fi movies and photography 📷.
-In my free time I like to learn new technologies.
-Feel free to reach me out for projects and collaborations.
+I love watching sci-fi movies, traveling (I’ve visited over 20 countries!), crocheting, and swimming.
+Feel free to reach out if you’re interested in projects or collaborations!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Gabriela_Vega_CV.pdf" "newtab" >}}CV{{< /staticref >}}.